Security and Authentication

 Can I use the same email address for more than one CINNOX account?

 You will use the same email and password to login into both accounts.
-On a browser, go to your unique registered domain link to login.
+Log in to your registered domain link on a Chrome or Safari browser.
 On mobile, enter your subdomain and domain name when logging on.

-In the case that you signed up for a CINNOX account and set a password, it will automatically update the password associated with your email address across your accounts.
+Suppose you signed up for a CINNOX account and set a password.
+In that case, it will automatically update the password associated with your email address across your accounts.

 Then, log in with your email and password as usual.